Felidae (novel): Plot

 In the epilogue, Francis states that he never told any others the true identity of the murderer, and that Joker's name was eventually cleared.
-Jesaja was coaxed out of the catacombs, and has found a home with a bartender.
-Francis states that all animals have the ability to lose their innocence and humans, who descended from animals, still carry a hint of innocence.
-The novel ends with Francis urging the reader to never cease believing in a world where all animals and humans coexist, including those "more sublime and intelligent than the latter--for example, Felidae."
+Jesaja was coaxed out of the catacombs, and has found a new home with a bartender.

 Reception

 In Germany, Felidae became a best-seller.
-The initial print run of the novel in Germany was 7000 copies, but the publisher began producing more after the book's success.
+The initial print run of the novel in Germany was 7,000 copies, but the publisher began producing more after the book's success.
 Worldwide, Felidae has sold millions of copies.

 Felidae has become a censored and banned work in recent years, owing largely to Akif Pirinçci's controversial political presence, which includes profanity and crude humour, right-wing statements and inflammatory remarks about issues such as The Holocaust and the immigration of Islamic refugees.
 Publisher Random House, the prime distributor for Felidae, cancelled contracts with Pirinçci, ceasing further print production of the book, while commerce giant Amazon removed all print and digital sales pages for the book, except for used copies, which run roughly over US$100 in price.
 Felidae retains a metadata page on Amazon-owned book review platform Goodreads.
 The Felidae book itself contains no commentary on Islam or on foreign refugees.